Consumer Cellular vs. Boost Mobile

 Consumer Cellular Plans

 We gave Consumer Cellular high ratings on our list of the best cell phone plans for seniors.
-One reason is that unlike most other cell phone companies, Consumer Cellular offers phone plans designed with older adults in mind.
+One reason is that, unlike most other cell phone companies, Consumer Cellular offers phone plans designed for older adults.
 There is no long-term contract, so you can cancel anytime.
-And you can customize your plan to just pay for the data and services you want.
-There are also no activation fees or hidden fees that will take you by surprise.
+You can customize your plan to just pay for the data and services you want.
+There are also no activation or hidden fees that will take you by surprise.

 The Buying Experience